opacity/webinterface/src/components/agreement/terms-of-service.md

 ## PLEASE READ THE FOLLOWING TERMS OF SERVICE CAREFULLY BEFORE USING OUR SERVICES AND/OR OUR SITE.
-BY ACCEPTING THESE TERMS OF SERVICE, YOU, AS THE USER, ENTER INTO LEGALLY BINDING AGREEMENT WITH OPACITY INC.
+BY ACCEPTING THESE TERMS OF SERVICE, YOU, AS THE USER, ENTER INTO LEGALLY BINDING AGREEMENT WITH OPACITY STORAGE INC.

 ### 1. Introduction